ARMmbed/mbed-os-example-pelion/TARGET_CYTFM_064B0S2_4343W/README.md

 - Install the `libusb` dependency for pyOCD based on the [Cypress documentation](https://www.cypress.com/file/502721/download#page=19&zoom=100,96,382).

     **Note:** Due to a known issue, Cypress recommends using [`libusb` version 1.0.21](https://github.com/libusb/libusb/releases/tag/v1.0.21) on Windows instead of the most recent version.

+- [OpenSSL](https://www.openssl.org/source/gitrepo.html) (only if you do not have your own root CA private key and certificate and need to generate them yourself).

 ## Deploying the example